matanlurey/shortbow/README.md

 #### `geometry.dart`

-Math functions and value-type primitives used in the engine.
+Math functions and value-type primitives useful in games.

 #### `mechanics.dart`

 Different mechanics-related APIs, such as dice, decks of cards, and more.

-#### `painting.dart`
+#### `drawing.dart`

-Low-level 2D painting library that abstracts away platform-specific APIs.
+Drawing libraries and classes that abstract away platform-specific APIs.